 Stages of ALS

-How fast and in what order this occurs is very different from person to person.
-While the average survival time is three years, about 20 percent of people with ALS live five years, 10 percent will survive 10 years and 5 percent will live 20 years or longer.
+What differs most for every person is how fast and in what order symptoms and progression occur.
+And, while the average survival time is three years, about 20% of people with ALS live five years, 10% survive 10 years and 5% live 20 years or longer.

 Progression isn’t always a straight line in an individual, either.
 It’s common to have periods lasting weeks to months with very little or no loss of function.

 There are even very rare examples of significant improvement and recovery of lost function.
 These ALS "arrests" and "reversals" are, unfortunately, usually transient.
 Less than 1% of people with ALS will have significant improvement in function lasting 12 months or longer.